hobbo91/BetterBright/README.md

 ## Known issues

-- **The OSD reaches the vast majority of games now**, including ones the original method couldn't (GTA: LCS, LEGO Batman).
+- **The OSD reaches the vast majority of games now**, including ones the original method couldn't (GTA: LCS, Silent Hill.etc).
 If a specific title still hides or flickers the overlay, try `osd_draw_mode=1`.
-Brightness control itself always works regardless.
+Brightness control itself should work regardless.
-- **OSD colour tints are approximate in some games' framebuffers.** They're exact on the XMB; black and white are always correct everywhere.
 - If something external changes the backlight in a way the plugin doesn't catch, just press the Display button (or your combo) to re-apply your level.